Nursing & Health Professions

 - Students must submit to the director of admissions official transcripts of any college courses they wish to have evaluated for transfer of semester hours.

 - Only those semester hours acceptable toward meeting the curriculum requirements of the nursing program will be accepted for transfer; transfer credits are determined on an individual basis.
-At the lower division level, a maximum of 30 semester hours in nursing and a maximum of 34 semester hours in arts and sciences can be transferred.
+Up to 76 credits may transfer from the lower dividions level, typically including 30 credits in nursing and up to 46 credits in the liberal arts and sciences.